Republic of Ireland football league system: Intermediate

 The two oldest association football leagues in what is now the Republic of Ireland are the Leinster Senior League and the Munster Senior League.
 The former was founded in 1896 while the latter first appeared in the early 1900s.
 The Leinster Senior League's jurisdiction included the Greater Dublin Area, the most populated region in the country, and as a result it was effectively a de facto second-level league between 1896–97 and 1964–65.
 In 1964 the League of Ireland formed the first formal national second level division, the League of Ireland B Division.
 In 1985, following a reorganisation, the B Division was replaced as the second-level league by the League of Ireland First Division.
 As part of this reorganisation, a promotion and relegation system involving the top two national divisions was introduced for the first time.

 Junior

 From 1964–65 until 2008 the Leinster Senior League and the Munster Senior League formed the third level.
 They were subsequently joined at this level by the Connacht Senior League in 1981 and the Ulster Senior League in 1986.
-Between 2008 and 2011, the provincial leagues were briefly replaced as the third level by a short lived national third level league known as the A Championship.
+Between 2008 and 2011, the provincial leagues were briefly replaced as the third level by a short lived national third-level league known as the A Championship.
 Following the demise of the A Championship, the provincial leagues regained their third level status.
+Both the Connacht and Ulster leagues were subsequently wound up.